-- The calibration solution is contaminated, thus not holding a correct standard value.
+- The calibration solution is contaminated or expired, thus not holding a correct standard value.
 Users need to replace new calibration solutions.

 - After 1st point calibration, you turned the meter off and turn it back on for the 2nd point calibration.
 In that case, you need to start with 7.00 pH again, and then 4.00 or 10.01.
 Therefore, a good practice would be to do the 2nd point calibration right after the 1st point (7.00 pH) without turning off the meter.

 - The pH probe of the meter loses its sensitivity due to long-time use or long-time dry storage.
 To solve this problem, soak the pH probe in the storage solution overnight, and then do the calibration again.